Frequently Asked

 – Animations using various different traditional drawing and painting tools and/or drawing tablet, with Adobe Photoshop, Adobe After Effects, Adobe Animate (previously Flash) and/or Premiere Pro

 I like to modify my style, techniques and tools based on what is available or which style suits best with whatever idea or project I’m working on.
 Some of the techniques that are great for personal and more intuitive or experimental artwork, may not be suitable for commissions that require lots of pre-planning.
 I’m also often curious to try doing things a little differently than before to see where it leads me.
 Spontaneous experiments and variation keeps things alive and interesting!
+I sometimes talk a bit about my art process on my blog – you can find those articles over here.

 These are some of the tools I’ve used recently: